 New Puppy Owners

-We also created an informational binder to send home with you and your new puppy.
+I also created an informational binder to send home with you and your new puppy.
 It has a variety of topics tailored to the first time puppy owner or if you have had dogs your whole life.
 There are also a few tabs in the back of the binder to keep all of your important paperwork together.
-Please let us know if there is something that you would like more information about so that we can add it to the binder or here on this informational page or if you have any questions.
+Please let me know if there is something that you would like more information about so that I can add it to the binder or here on this informational page or if you have any questions.

-We also created an informational binder to send home with you and your new puppy.
+I also created an informational binder to send home with you and your new puppy.
 It has a variety of topics tailored to the first time puppy owner or if you have had dogs your whole life.
 There are also a few tabs in the back of the binder to keep all of your important paperwork together.
-Please let us know if there is something that you would like more information about so that we can add it to the binder or here on this informational page or if you have any questions.
+Please let me know if there is something that you would like more information about so that I can add it to the binder or here on this informational page or if you have any questions.

 After you have chosen your puppy you will need some basic necessities to get ready for his/her arrival into your home.
 Here are some of the products that we have used and know work well.
 If you have questions or concerns please call me at 469-855-7993.